arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

 - _foxx-manager_: a shell script to administer Foxx applications.
   See @ref UserManualFoxxManager
 - _arango-dfdb_: a datafile debugger for ArangoDB.
 It is intended to be used primarily during development of ArangoDB.
-See ref @DbaManualDatafileDebugger
+See @ref DbaManualDatafileDebugger
 - _arangob_: a tool for conducting tests and benchmarks with ArangoDB.
   It is intended to be used primarily during development and testing of ArangoDB.